 Back to the teriyaki…

 I was slightly skeptical about mixing the teriyaki marinade with the chimichuri sauce.
-Asian flavors mixed with those of South American, specifically Argentina.
-But its Debbie’s recipe so… and it turned out amazing.
-Lets just call it a flavor fusion.
-Yes?
-You don’t really taste the teriyaki.
-It really just tenderizes the meat and makes the beef more flavorful and the chimichuri overpowers any teriyaki flavor anyways, but in the best way possible!
-The chimichuri recipe is from Ree Drummond’s Pioneer Woman cookbook.
-This sauce is so fresh and fragrant with all the green herbs, garlic, and lime juice that I could just sit and eat it with a spoon.
+Asian flavors mixed with those of South American.
+But its Debbie’s recipe so we did it her way… and it turned out amazing.
+Lets just call it a flavor fusion, yes?
+Besides, you don’t really taste the teriyaki.
+It really just tenderizes the meat and makes the beef more flavorful.
+The chimichuri overpowers any teriyaki flavor anyways, but in the best way possible!
+The chimichuri recipe is so fresh and fragrant with all the green herbs, garlic, and lime juice that I could just sit and eat it with a spoon.

-When we make marinated flank steak, even though one will usually feed our family, we often make two just so we have left overs.
-This is one steak that tastes great the next day still and as I mentioned before, you can use the left overs in so many mouthwatering ways!
+When we make grilled flank steak, even though one will usually feed our family, we often make two just so we have left overs.
+This is one steak that still tastes great the next day!

 Happy Friday Everyone!